hivemq/hivemq-mqtt-client/docs/mqtt_operations/publish.md

  {% endcapture %}{% include tabs.html tab_group="mqtt-operation-style" %}

-Session expiry can be disabled (the default) by using the method `noMessageExpiry`.
+Message expiry can be disabled (the default) by using the method `noMessageExpiry`.

  {% capture tab_content %}